 - Camera supports different projection views

-- Includes hardware compatibly check utility
+- Hardware compatibly check utility is included

 Also, the LEADTOOLS Medical 3D SDK provides an interface to define the 3D pixel volume (voxel) and patient orientation for proper measurement, orientation labeling, and scaling of the 3D volume and generated oblique and orthogonal slices.